Keion Carpenter, Former NFL Safety, Perishes In ‘Freak Accident’ While On Family Vacation

 — VT Football (@VT_Football) December 29, 2016

 According to Yahoo!
 Sports, the 5-foot-11, 205-pound Carpenter started his NFL with the Bills in 1999 after going undrafted.
 After playing for three seasons in Buffalo, he was traded to the Atlanta Falcons in 2002.
 Carpenter played 37 games for the Bills and 39 for the Falcons during his NFL career.
-In 2004, while playing for the Falcons, he sat out most of the season due to injury, but played every game of the next season except one.
+In 2004, while playing for the Falcons, he sat out most of the season due to injury but played every game of the next season except one.
 He retired in 2005.

 Beamer continued his praise of Carpenter’s off-field endeavors.